-The first is that because the dog is so heavily rewarded for being on the platform and it becomes a default position, it is easier to teach the dog something new at a distance.
+The first reason is that because the dog is so heavily rewarded for being on the platform and it becomes a default position, it is easier to teach the dog something new at a distance.
 The dog becomes “stuck” to the platform.

-For example, this makes it much easier to teach a stay because the dog is reluctant to leave the platform, or to teach a “go” for the very same reason.
+For example, this makes it much easier to teach a stay because the dog is reluctant to leave the platform, or to teach a “go away” for the very same reason.
 You can quickly teach your dog to stay in one place while you change positions.
-Properly apply a cue to the behaviour on the platform, eliminate the platform, and the behaviour is stronger because of it (my opinion, results are subject to all kinds of variables).
+Properly apply a cue to the behaviour on the platform, eliminate the platform, and the behaviour is stronger because of it (my opinion, results are obviously subject to all kinds of variables).

 Good For Brain And Body